atomisthq/docs/docs/automations/quick-start.md

 terminal.

-Go ahead and test it by going to a channel in your Slack team that the Atomist bot has been invited to and send the bot the command intent.
+Go ahead and test it by going to a channel in your Slack team that the Atomist bot has been invited to and send the bot the command's intent.

 ```
 @atomist search so q="spring 5"